ilyes-ced/torrent/READme.md

 - [ ] recovery from all types of errors and disconnections (no unwraps in this app should be left)
 - [ ] no reliance on announce (implementing DHT)
 - [ ] magnet links
-- [ ] when download is interrupted pick off where it started
+- [ ] when download is interrupted pick off where it started (read the local files that are downloaded already)(remove them from the PieceWorkers Vector)
-- [ ] rework getting peers from the tracker
+- [x] rework getting peers from the tracker (not using udp tho)

 ## Errors:
 - [x] restart clients (clients keep breaking with):
   - Resource temporarily unavailable (os error 11) ---> (message.rs line:107)
   - failed to fill whole buffer ---> (message.rs line:127)
-  - Broken pipe (os error 32)
+  - Broken pipe (os error 32) ---> (when trying to write to a closed socket)
 - [x] receiving pieces in the wrong order "expected index: 44, got: 9" (used to get this error but not anymore idk why)
 - [ ] when the last piece is finished downloading the receiving MSCP channel throws "error receiving in the receiver thread: receiving on a closed channel"
 - [x] insane CPU usage almost 100% (i5 8600k):